Max Planck Institute for Solar System Research: Planets and comets

 The institute develops scientific instruments that fly with spacecraft to other planets.
 Highly specialized cameras have investigated the Saturn moon Titan, analyse the surface of Mars, and probe the clouds and winds of Venus.
 Microwave instruments determine the composition of atmospheres while infrared spectrometers examine surface rocks.
-A novel laser altimeter on board BepiColumbo will survey the topography of Mercury to within a meter.
+A novel laser altimeter on board BepiColombo will survey the topography of Mercury to within a meter.
 Further MPS instruments identify the atoms, electrons, and dust that move around the planets and impact their moons.
 Here the influence of the solar wind on the atmospheric gases is of particular interest.

 Theoretical studies and intensive computer simulations help to understand the processes both inside and surrounding the planets and to interpret the measured data.
 Models developed at MPS can describe, for example, interactions with the solar wind, the atmospheric dynamics, or the generation of the terrestrial magnetic field by means of currents deep in the iron core of our planet.

 In addition, the institute has along tradition in cometary research.
 A major highlight was the camera developed at the institute for the ESA spacecraft Giotto which delivered the first photographs ever of a comet's nucleus in 1986.
 A particular challenge was the development of numerous scientific instruments for the ESA Mission Rosetta, such as cameras, chemical analyzers, and essential components for the landing module Philae.
 Rosetta was launched in 2004, and matched orbits with the comet Churyumov-Gerasimenko in 2014; a few months later, Philae landed on the comet's surface.

 The institute has also provided the cameras for the NASA Dawn Mission, launched in 2007, to study two of the largest asteroids, Ceres and Vesta.